You may be entitled to compensation if:

 The moment you sign up for the Gate1.co.uk Claim Service and submit a claim, the claims team will perform an additional legal check.
 In principle you will receive notification within three working days whether your claim has passed through this check.
 If that is the case, the process can start.
 You will then be kept informed of the progress of your claim via your online dossier, the timeline and by e-mail.
 Collecting the compensation usually takes at least a few weeks.
 In some cases, however, this can go up to half a year to more than a year, given that we depend on, for example, any legal follow-up steps that have to be taken

 In some cases it's necessary to start a debt collection process or to initiate legal proceedings.
 We will cover the expenses for these steps, which means you will not be required to pay legal costs in the case your claim isn't successful.
-If we do succeed at claiming compensation, these legal steps will be included in the 25% we charge for the No win, no fee Account.
+If we do succeed at claiming compensation after court, you will have to pay an additional legal fee.

 The moment you submit your claim, you create an account.
 This personal account allows you to easily access your online dossiers and flight details, check your claim in the timeline and contact the claim team in case you need help.
 We accept claims on the basis of 'No win, no fee'.
 This means you won't need to pay us anything if we do not succeed at claiming compensation.